 The senior electives (sometimes referred to as “restricted electives”) must be courses taken at the 300- or 400-level and are usually taken in the third, fourth, or fifth year.
 There are nine credits of senior electives required (typically three 3-credit courses).
 These courses must be chosen in consultation with your Program Director.
 Students in the Minor in Commerce program select their senior electives from among a published list of courses.
 Students not in the Minor in Commerce program should discuss their options with the Program Director.
 Please also refer to the FAQ entitled ‘What are my senior elective options’.

 What are my senior elective options?

-Students in the Minor in Commerce option select their senior electives from a published list of COMM courses.
-There are some general seats in most of those COMM courses (in which students not in the Minor in Commerce may register for) but those seats usually fill up very quickly once registration opens.
+Students in the Minor in Commerce option select their senior electives from a published list of COMR courses.
+There are some general seats in most of those COMR courses (in which students not in the Minor in Commerce may register for) but those seats usually fill up very quickly once registration opens.

 If you are interested in taking this course, you will need to contact the Program Director to assist you in your registration.
 Please note that since Architecture is a graduate program at UBC, undergraduates are required to have a GPA that would make them eligible for graduate school at UBC if they wish to take ARCH 511.

 FRST 430 (Advanced Biometrics)